slaveOftime/Fun.Blazor/README.md

 ## What you can get with this project?

 1. Use F# ❤️😊 for blazor
-2. Template, Feliz and computation expression style DSL for internal and third party blazor libraries
+2. Template, computation expression style DSL for internal and third party blazor libraries
 4. Dependency injection (html.inject)
 3. Elmish model (html.elmish), obervable model (html.watch), adaptive model(adaptiview)